Kevin McGuff: University of Washington

+Kevin McGuff's tenure in Washington was short.
+2 WNIT appearances is what he brought the Huskies.

 Ohio State University

 McGuff was hired by Ohio State on April 16, 2013 to replace Jim Foster.
 He was formally introduced at a press conference on April 17, 2013.
-Ohio State will owe Washington $1.75 million as part of McGuff's buyout clause from his contract with UW.
+Ohio State owed Washington $1.75 million as part of McGuff's buyout clause from his contract with UW.